m-kaminski/io-monitor/README.md

 - use multiple forms of display or multiple forms of logging at once.

 Consider following example:

     ./mq_listener/mq_listener -m mq1 -p plugins/filter_domain.so HTTP -p plugins/output_table.so

 In this case only HTTP related events will be displayed even if MONITOR_DOMAINS variable is set to ALL.
 This is convenient way to change subset of monitored functions without restarting monitored application.
+Keep in mind that correct order of plugins is important.